SGrondin/bottleneck/README.md

 ```
 `reservoir` is a counter decremented every time a job is launched, we set its initial value to 100.
 Then, every `reservoirRefreshInterval` (60000 ms), `reservoir` is automatically reset to `reservoirRefreshAmount` (100).

-**IMPORTANT:** For safety reasons, it's strongly recommended to also use `minTime` and/or `maxConcurrent` to spread out the load.
+**IMPORTANT: refresh intervals are not a replacement for minTime/maxConcurrent!** It's strongly recommended to also use `minTime` and/or `maxConcurrent` to spread out the load.
 For example, suppose a lot of jobs are queued up because the `reservoir` is 0.
 As soon as the reservoir refresh is triggered, 100 jobs will automatically be launched, all at the same time!
-To prevent that and keep your application running smoothly, use `minTime` and/or `maxConcurrent` to *stagger* the jobs.
+To prevent that and keep your application running smoothly, use `minTime` and `maxConcurrent` to *stagger* the jobs.

 ### Step 2 of 3